 Ideally, we would like to see 45 degrees of hip rotation paired with 90 degrees of torso rotation to create about 45 degrees of separation between the two.
 If the athlete is able to produce this position consistently, they will be set up to create power as they move toward impact.

 For comparison, according to the GEARS system we use in our evaluation process here at The Golf Performance Center, Rickie Fowler rotates his upper body 117 degrees and his lower body 36 degrees at the top of his backswing, creating 81 degrees of separation.
 As he transitions down toward the golf ball, his separation increases to 84 degrees as his hips fire first and create another 3 to 5 degrees of stretch between his upper and lower body.

-Contorting the body to achieve his numbers is going to be unrealistic for many of you at this time, but if you are curious as to how much range of motion you have the ability to create don’t hesitate to reach out to set up some time to go through it!
+Contorting the body to achieve his numbers is going to be unrealistic for many at this time, but if you are curious as to how much range of motion you have the ability to create, don’t hesitate to set up some time with us to go through it!

 Through golf instruction with an expert golf coach on staff at The Golf Performance Center as well as our certified trainers, we can give you your golf swing baseline and help you learn how to create separation in your golf swing and build more power.
 With custom golf workouts personalized for you, you’ll have golf swing separation down before you know it.